-- 1. Most number of E&M visits
+- Most number of E&M visits

-- 2. Highest sum of RVUs (the "relative value units" associated with the services based on the E&M visits; the RVU assigns a weight for the intensity of the service)
+- 2. Highest sum of RVUs (the "relative value units" associated with the services based on the E&M visits in #1 above; the RVU assigns a weight for the intensity of the service)

 - 3. Most recent service date